 Pathway 2 is an invite-only alternative curriculum at KS4.
 Considerable time and care is invested into identifying those students who might benefit from this pathway prior to the Year 9 options process.
 Identified students and their parents are invited into school for a Pathway 2 meeting before the Year 9 options process begins and are given the choice as to which pathway model they would prefer to follow.

 This provision provides greater flexibility in the school week by reducing the total number of GCSEs/BTECs taken by the student from ten to nine or eight.
 This allows us to create additional support lessons on their timetable.
-These lessons, run by teachers, will focus on Maths/numeracy, English/literacy and Science.
+These lessons, run by specialist teachers, will focus on Maths/numeracy, English/literacy and Science.

 This combination of additional support lessons and study outside the classroom compared to the main pathway, allows students greater time to focus on those subjects that they are following GCSE/BTEC examination courses in.
 The end result of this is that Pathway 2 typically leads to better academic outcomes at the end of KS4 and to a wider range of options and courses Post-16 for those students following it.